-Harper, as it moves into the mid-1970's, continues to evaluate itself as it plans for the next decade.
+Harper continues to evaluate itself as it plans for the next decade.
 Will anticipated building plans be adequate?
-Will a second campus be required by 1980?
 Is Harper keeping up with community needs in the career/vocational fields?
 How well is the college serving its constituency in terms of preparing students to meet their future educational and career requirements?
 Is Harper College, in fact, providing an outstanding program of higher education?